 Serena Ferrando’s research focuses primarily on water and modern/contemporary Italian poetry.
 Her book project, City of Water.
-How Poetry Shaped Milan, offers an original ecocritical-cultural narrative of the relationship between poetry and nature in the city of Milan, Italy and three Milanese poets.
+Poetry and Environment in Milan, offers an original ecocritical-cultural narrative of the relationship between poetry and nature in the city of Milan, Italy and three Milanese poets.
 Ferrando directs a digital humanities exhibit about Milan’s water canals called Navigli Project.
 She also studies environmental and experimental noisescapes and offers a course titled “Noisemakers!
 Tracing the History of Modern Music in Italy” where students build noise instruments and develop multimedia projects that utilize sound mapping to create a multisensory experience of the world.
 Her publications span across the fields of literature, ecocriticism, and digital humanities.